Lab-Notebooks/Jobrunner/README.rst

 Note that ``pip`` should point to ``python3+`` installation package ``pip3``.

-Upgrading and uninstallation is easily managed through this interface using
+Upgrading and uninstallation is easily managed through this interface using,

 ::

    pip install --upgrade PyJobrunner pip uninstall PyJobRunner

 There maybe situations where users may want to install Jobrunner in development mode $\\textemdash$ to design new features, debug, or customize options/commands to their needs.
-This can be easily accomplished using the ``setup`` script located in the project root directory and executing
+This can be easily accomplished using the ``setup`` script located in the project root directory and executing,

 ::

    ./setup develop

 Development mode enables testing of features/updates directly from the source code and is an effective method for debugging.
-Note that the ``setup`` script relies on ``click``, which can be installed using
+Note that the ``setup`` script relies on ``click``, which can be installed using,

 ::